UK-SBCoA-EbbertLab/brain_cDNA_discovery/proteomics/fragpipe/README.md

 	5) Create a column to sum each spectral count entry for each peptide from each sample.

-	6) Group by "Protein".
+	6) Group by "Protein" and sum total number of spectral count for proteins.

-	7) Filter the total spectral count to only show values > 5.
+	6) Filter Protein level total spectral count for values > 5.

 	8) Use the remaining protein IDs to get corresponding list of peptide sequences.